mimiyin/choreographic-interventions-s18/README.md

    * Hello Kinect!

 ### Assignment
-   * Create a 1 minute duet between a programmed pathway and a dancer.
+   * Create a 1 minute duet between a programmed pathway (linear, random, noisy or circular) and a dancer.
+   * You can use more than 1 kind of pathway.
    * Pick at least 1 type of pathway to work with choreographically and in code.
    * Use of Kinect is optional